Alchemist-X/howcryptoworksbook/Chapter_11_NFTs.md

 **Composable NFTs** create ownership hierarchies: tokens that own other tokens.
 Imagine buying a virtual world plot (one NFT) that contains a house (another NFT) filled with furniture (more NFTs).
 When you sell the plot, everything inside can transfer atomically if the collection uses a composability pattern like **ERC-998** or replicates that behavior via TBAs.
 This creates complex ownership trees that mirror how we think about property in the physical world.

 **Soulbound Tokens (SBTs)** go the opposite direction: they're intentionally non-transferable, designed to represent identity, credentials, achievements, or reputation that should remain permanently tied to specific individuals.
-Your university degree NFT shouldn't be sellable to someone else.
+A university degree NFT shouldn't be sellable to another individual.

 These advanced mechanics are possible because of the robust technical standards that have evolved to support them.
 Let's examine how these standards actually work in practice.